solisarg/heroes/README.md

 Basic unit testing is in place.
 The list of heroes comes from the original Heroes tutorial from John Papa where everyone begins at some point.

+You can play with the demo at https://devarg3818.com/heroes/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.